DavidMetcalfe/Detoxify-4chan-posts/README.md

 Many of the boards now appear as though stuck in a loop, frozen in time; Echoing the same toxicity without adding any value.

-So I wrote a script that'll expunge the boards of posts matching the **words** array in the script. a User Script has been attached for those who wish to use TamperMonkey, GreaseMonkey, or other derivatives.
+So I wrote a script that'll expunge the boards of posts containing words matching the **words** array in the script.
+A User Script has been attached for those who wish to use TamperMonkey, GreaseMonkey, or other derivatives.

 ## Installation